• Skip to primary navigation

 Ingredients for making naan bread. such as, plain flour, baking powder, salt, sugar and other leavening agents placed in small white bowls which are placed on a dark grey backdrop.

-Plain flour, also known as all-purpose flour or maida in India.
+Plain flour, also known as all purpose flour.

-Plant-based milk: I have used almond milk.
-You can use any milk that you prefer.
+Plant-based milk– I used almond milk, but you can use any milk you prefer.

 For the filling: